Shall-We-Dance/AlphaFold-DB/README.md

 Once the script has finished, you should have the following directory structure:

+(This size info is updated at Dec 23, 2021.
+Size may vary for the latest version.)

 ```
 $DOWNLOAD_DIR/                             # Total: ~ 2.4 TB (download: ~510 GB)
     bfd/                                   # ~ 1.7 TB (download: 271.6 GB)